Katie Arrington: Department of Defense

 Arrington joined the U.S. Department of Defense in 2019 as a "highly qualified expert" and later competed for and joined the nonpartisan Senior Executive Service.
 She served as the chief information security officer for acquisition for the Office of the Under Secretary of Defense for Acquisition and Sustainment.
 The Department placed her on leave and suspended her security clearance in 2021 due to allegations of unauthorized disclosure of classified information from a military intelligence agency and misuse of office.

 2022 U.S. House campaign

 On February 8, 2022, Arrington announced that she would again seek the nomination for South Carolina's 1st congressional district, this time against incumbent Nancy Mace.

-On February 9, she received the endorsement of former President Donald Trump.
+On February 9, she received the endorsement of former president Donald Trump.
 A South Carolina Medal of Honor recipient, Retired Maj.
 Gen. James Livingston, endorsed Arrington.
 Arrington lost the nomination to Mace.

 Personal life

-Arrington and her first husband have two children.
-She later married Rob Arrington, the owner of RLA Associates.
+Arrington was married to United States Army soldier Doug Homrich from 1990 until divorcing in 2005; they have two children.
+In 2010, she married Robert Arrington, the owner of RLA Associates.

 On June 22, 2018, Arrington was seriously injured in an accident when a drunk driver going the wrong way on a highway struck her vehicle.
 Arrington suffered a back fracture and broken ribs and had to have portions of her small intestine and colon removed.